luccart3/csc231-game/notes.md

 # *CSC 231 GAME*
 ## Class Notes

 TO DO:
-* delete potion on use
 * balance hp and damage
 * ladder item
   * interact causes dungeon and actors to reload
+  * interact action if tile has item
 * TNT pressure plate
   * stepping on pressure plate tile creates explosion animation that damages all neighbors
+  * decoy that does nothing but change to pressed sprite

 For Actions:
 * always use failure, success, and alternative